 The community structure of benthic biota is shaped by the prevailing physical (abiotic) conditions such as sediment grain size, temperature, salinity, turbidity and currents.
 Further shaping is derived from biotic factors such as predation, food availability, larval recruitment and reproductive success.
 The naturally high spatial and temporal variability for these factors results in seabed communities being both patchy and variable.
+The offshore soft-sediment habitat characterising the Thukela Banks is home to a unique fauna dominated by benthic and deposit feeders that favour muddy sediments and turbid waters.
+The offshore soft-sediment habitat characterising the Thukela Banks is home to a unique fauna dominated by benthic and deposit feeders that favour muddy sediments and turbid waters.
 In particular, the seabed in the nearshore areas off the KwaZulu-Natal coast tends to be patchy in terms of sediment composition, with significant sediment movement being frequently induced by the typically dynamic wave and current regimes (Fleming & Hay 1988).
 Consequently, the benthic macrofauna of inshore regions will be adapted to typically harsh conditions and frequent disturbance.
 Further offshore where near-bottom conditions are more stable, the macrofaunal communities will primarily be determined by sediment characteristics and depth.